IV. SUPPLIER SELECTION AND SOLICITATIONS

 - Prior procurement experience indicates that competitive sealed proposals usually result in contracts that better serve the University's interests.

-Therefore, all University purchases which exceed an aggregate dollar amount of $50,000 should be awarded in accordance with a sealed competitive proposals (RFP) process.
-However, some purchases may more appropriately be made by competitive bids (RFB), for example, when the sole determining factor in such selection process is pricing.
+Therefore, all University purchases which exceed an aggregate dollar amount of $100,000 should be awarded in accordance with a sealed competitive proposals (RFP) process.
+However, some purchases may more appropriately be made by sealed competitive bids (RFB), for example, when the sole determining factor in such selection process is pricing.
 Therefore, authority is hereby delegated to each Buyer to determine the appropriate procurement method.
-Difficult or unclear situations shall be discussed with the Director.
+Difficult or unclear situations shall be discussed with the Chief Procurement Officer.

 Sealed RFP's and RFB's will be sent to a minimum of 3 vendors and posted on our website, if practicable, and may be advertised.
 The Buyer is to make a good faith effort to include Small Businesses for at least fifty percent (50%) of those vendors solicited.
-Exceptions to this sealed RFP/RFB requirement are stated in University Purchasing Policy 4.4, which includes the provisions for emergency procurements or sole source procurements.
+Exceptions to this sealed RFP/RFB requirement are stated in University Purchasing Policy 4.4 [INTERNAL PAGE], which includes the provisions for emergency procurements or sole source procurements.
 An emergency exists if there is a threat to health, welfare, or safety; or if a situation exists which makes compliance with this competitive process impractical, unnecessary or contrary to public interest.
 Emergency procurements shall be made with such competition as is practicable under the circumstances and must be documented by the completion of the "Justification for Emergency Purchase" form with approvals obtained as stipulated on the form.
-A departmental request for a sole source purchase must be documented by completion of the "Justification for Sole Source Procurement" form and approved by the Director of Procurement and Contracting Services or designee.
+A departmental request for a sole source purchase must be documented by completion of the "Justification for Sole Source Procurement" form and approved by the Chief Procurement Officer or designee.

-The Director of Procurement and Contracting Services has determined that transactions not exceeding $5,000, procured directly by the campus community in accordance with the Financial Policies and Procedures - Policy 9.18 Small Dollar/Direct Purchase Procedures, which includes the Purchasing Card (P-Card); Arizona BuyWays; and Stores Blanket Orders, are impracticable to mandate awarding to Small Businesses.
-The Director has also determined that it is impracticable to require Departments to document why small dollar purchases were not made from a Small Business when purchases are made in accordance with FPP Policy 9.18.
+The Chief Procurement Officer has determined that transactions not exceeding $10,000, procured directly by the campus community in accordance with the Financial Services Manual - Policy 9.18 Small Dollar/Direct Purchase Procedures, which includes the Purchasing Card (P-Card [INTERNAL PAGE]); and Arizona BuyWays, are impracticable to mandate awarding to Small Businesses.
+The Director has also determined that it is impracticable to require Departments to document why small dollar purchases were not made from a Small Business when purchases are made in accordance with FSM Policy 9.18.
 Departments are encouraged to use the P-Card for these transactions whenever possible.
 They are also encouraged to make efforts to identify Small Business for these purchases.
-The use of the P-Card, Arizona BuyWays, or Stores Blanket Orders will not only streamline purchasing but will allow departments to have greater purchasing flexibility, and generally is more efficient and cost effective for the University.
+The use of the P-Card, or Arizona BuyWays will not only streamline purchasing but will allow departments to have greater purchasing flexibility, and generally is more efficient and cost effective for the University.

-- For procurements over $5,000 ($3,000 on Federal money) and not exceeding $50,000, the Buyer shall conduct an informal solicitation (i.e. fax, phone, email, or written) to a minimum of 3 vendors.
+- For procurements over $10,000, ($3,000 on Federal money), (click here to review letter explaining the University's stance on Federal Procurement Standards) and not exceeding $100,000, the Buyer shall conduct an informal solicitation (i.e. fax, phone, email, or written) to a minimum of 3 vendors.
 ONLY Small Businesses shall be included in the solicitation, unless it is determined impracticable by the Buyer and so documented.
 Departments may conduct the informal solicitation, and send the documentation to purchasing as an attachment to the requisition.
 Departments will be required to provide documentation to Buyers to justify any purchase that is not awarded to a Small Business.

-- Independent Contractor and Consultant services shall be procured in accordance with the Financial Policies and Pocedures - Policy 9.12.
+- Independent Contractor and Consultant services shall be procured in accordance with the Financial Services Manual - Policy 9.12.

-Blanket Purchase Orders where an annual expenditure is estimated between $5,000 and $50,000 may require competitive bidding.
+Blanket Purchase Orders where an annual expenditure is estimated between $10,000 ($3,000 Federal money) and $100,000 may require competitive bidding.
 Such bidding decisions will be at the discretion of the Buyer, based on the nature and competitiveness of the requested purchase requirement.
-Annual expenditures exceeding $50,000 require competitive sealed bids.
+Annual expenditures exceeding $100,000 require competitive sealed bids.
 The requisition must include a description of the items and a list of the people authorized to place orders on the Blanket Order.
 The following questions must be answered in the Notes and Attachments on the requisition.

 1) What item(s) or category(ies) will be included in your purchases on the Blanket Order?